SixLabors/SharedInfrastructure/README.md

 - SixLabors.snk to support strong-name signing of SixLabors assemblies
 - Centralized msbuild configuration and utilities for SixLabors projects (*Coming soon*)

-It is designed to be installed as a [git submodule](https://blog.github.com/2016-02-01-working-with-submodules/) into your solution.
+It is designed to be installed as a [git submodule](https://blog.github.com/2016-02-01-working-with-submodules/) into Six Labors solutions.

 ## Installation.